Hailey-Ross/hails.Monitor/database_version/README.md

 5. **Run the SQL File:**
    - Connect to your database using your favorite SQL client (e.g., HeidiSQL, DBeaver, Oracle, MySQL Workbench).
-   - Copy and paste the `run_me.sql` file from the `SQL` directory to create your table.
+   - Copy and paste the `run_me.sql` file from the `SQL` directory.
+   - Run the file as a query to create your table.

 6. **Run the LSL Scripts:**
    - Place `hails.Monitor.lsl` and `hails.Lookup.lsl` in an object on your land with the edits from above.